 As restaurants open and we see our friends for the first time in a couple of months, the markets and the age-old issue of market timing will undoubtedly come up in conversation.

 We have just been on a serious ride.
-Using the MSCI World Index, which tracks global developed markets, as an example: in a matter of months we went from mid-Feb all-time highs, down over 35% in just over a month, and now back up almost 40% from the lows.
+Using the MSCI World Index, which tracks global developed markets, as an example: In a matter of months we went from mid-February all-time highs, down over 35% in just over a month, and now back up almost 40% from the lows.
 We are now just under 10% less than where we started.